feature-image

 Imago

 When the NFL Players Association was dealing with controversy over the past several months, the NFL largely took a patient approach, observing and waiting for stability.
-Now, with JC Tretter elected as the Union’s new executive director, the situation has shifted.
-On paper, the move carries its share of debate.
+But now that the NFLPA has elected JC Tretter as its new executive director, the situation has shifted.

-But from a broader lens, it also opens the door for the league to revisit a long-discussed topic.
-Expanding the regular season to 18 games and international series to 16 games per season.
+It now opens the door for the league to revisit a long-discussed topic: expanding the regular season to 18 games and international series to 16 games per season.
 And while league officials are expected to begin the conversation, former NFL exec Andrew Brandt has already weighed in, expressing support for Tretter’s mindset heading into it.

 Watch What’s Trending Now!